lyxell/font.delivery/README.md

 <img src=".github/cover.png">

-An open-source webfont download service.
+An open-source webfont download service making it easy to download and use WOFF2 webfonts.

 ## Get started